alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Severina exhibits all the symptoms of what we call Histrionic Personality Disorder, or more commonly known as Attention Seeking disorder.
 One of the symptoms is being easily influenced by others.
 This Selassie character seems to me, to be taking advantage of her illness, to promote his obviously fraudulent org–”

 The video pauses as his Q pings with a call request.
 Ugh, he considers ignoring it, but then he sees the address.
-He sits up and accepts the call.
+He sits up, brush himself down and accepts the call.

 “Hiya,” He tries his best to sound casual, but his heart is thudding in his chest.

 “Hi Bopha, it’s nice to see you.”
 Désirée’s perfect face, framed with long tight copper curls and those dark deep eyes, nearly melts him where he sits.
 A hint of a smile, both teasing and predatory, makes the longing in his heart that much more unbearable.
+It's been months since she's called him and as much as he's tried to ignore it, he's missed her.

 “You too, it’s been too long.”
-Her expression shifts, the eyes creasing slightly, the smile stiffening.
-He upset her, what an idiot.
-This is why she doesn’t call.
+Her smile stiffens.
+Desiree hates expectation and he curses himself for saying it.
 “I mean, it always feels so long when I don’t see you.”
-He blurts out, feeling smaller in his chair, hoping she won’t just cut the call.
+He blurts out, feeling smaller in his chair.

-Her expression softens and the muscles in his neck relax, not realizing that he was holding them taught, “I know pup.
+Her expression softens and the muscles in his neck relax, not realizing that he was holding them taught.
+Their conversations are so often like this, a tightrope balancing act, like inching towards a tiger and hoping she doesn't take a bite.

+“I know pup.
 We’ll have to meet soon then, so you don’t forget.”

 His heart nearly leaps out of his chest, his mind desperately trying to keep cool, “I’d like that.”